 Grana Padano “Riserva”

-Aged for at least 20 months, Grana Padano Riserva is distinctly grainy in texture, and has a consistent deep straw-yellow in colour.
-When aged for 24 months or more, it acquires a richer, fuller flavour, but without becoming too aggressive.
-Besides being a special ingredient in a great variety of dishes, Grana Padano RISERVA also works extremely well when served as part of a luxurious cheese-board with nuts, fruits and chutneys.
+Aged for at least 20 months, Grana Padano Riserva is distinctly grainy in texture, and has a consistent deep straw-yellow in color.
+When aged for 24 months or more, it acquires a richer, fuller flavor, but without becoming too aggressive.
+Besides being a special ingredient in a great variety of dishes, Grana Padano RISERVA also works extremely well when served as part of a lu-xurious cheese-board with nuts, fruits and chutneys.
 A choice for gourmets and connoisseurs!

-Due to its distinct flavour, Grana Padano RISERVA should be enjoyed with a soft red, intense, tannic wine which has a moderate to high alcohol content and a lingering and persistent flavour but also with a full-body and rich red wine.
-It also makes a great end to a meal, when paired with sweet dessert wines (like "passito") to balance the strong yet never overpowering taste of the cheese.
+Due to its distinct flavor, Grana Padano RISERVA should be enjoyed with a soft red, intense, tannic wine which has a moderate to high alcohol content and a lingering and persistent flavor, but also with a full-body and rich red wine.
+It also makes a great end to a meal, when paired with sweet dessert wines (like "passito") to balance the strong yet never overpowering taste of the cheese

 The Grana Padano Consortium in numbersPRODUCTION AND STAFF